TLS10GC-IP Core Datasheet

 Verification Methods

-TLS10GC-IP Core functionality was verified on real board design by using ZCU106 Evaluation Board.
+The TLS10GC-IP Core functionality was verified by simulation and also proved on real board design by using ZCU106 Evaluation Board and Kria KR260 Robotics Starter Kit.

 Recommended Design Experience

-The user must be familiar with HDL design methodology to integrate this IP into system.
+The user must be familiar with HDL design methodology to integrate this IP into a system.

 Ordering Information

-This product is available directly from Design Gateway Co., Ltd. Please contact Design Gateway Co., Ltd. For pricing and additional information about this product using the contact information on the front page of this datasheet.
+This product is available directly from Design Gateway Co., Ltd. Please contact Design Gateway Co., Ltd. For pricing and additional information about this product, use the contact information on the front page of this datasheet.

 Revision History